muqarrab1217/muqarrab1217/README.md

 **`Digital Craftsman (Developer/Influencer/Creator)`**

-I'm an Full Stack Databse Developer and content creator building my version of the digital world one step at a time.
+I'm an Full Stack Database Developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---